Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Convergence Analysis of the SMM Algorithm

 \section{Convergence Analysis of the SMM Algorithm}

-Our convergence proof of the SMM algorithm below hinges on the construction of an approximate descent property of the sequence of SAA objective values with sampling-based error terms, and also on the finiteness of these accumulated errors by leveraging the non-asymptotic bound of the SAA estimation error for the compound SP with a proper control of the sample size increment.
+Our convergence proof of the SMM algorithm below hinges on the construction of an approximate descent property of the sequence of SAA objective values with sampling-based error terms, and also on the finiteness of these accumulated errors by leveraging the non-asymptotic bounds of the SAA estimation errors for the compound SP with a proper control of the sample size increment.

 \gap

 With two independent sample sets $\{\xi^{\, t}\}_{t=1}^n$ and $\{\eta^{\, s}\}_{s=1}^m$, the SAA function of the objective $\Theta(x)$ is written by